dapete42/dewikinews-rss/README.md

 Database schema
 ---------------

+This tool requires a MySQL/MariaDB database to store the most recent articles.
+This has to be created manually.
+The following definition can be used:

 	CREATE TABLE IF NOT EXISTS `articles` (
 		`title` varchar(255) CHARACTER SET utf8 NOT NULL DEFAULT '',
 		`text` mediumtext CHARACTER SET utf8 NOT NULL,